-Portman gives an incredible performance — despite being so young — but the most controversial aspects of the film are the repeated hints at the romantic relationship shared by Mathilda and the hitman who takes her under his wing, Leon (Jean Reno).
-In the international cut, there is even a scene where Mathilda and Leon go to restaurant, and Mathilda gets drunk.
+Portman gives an incredible performance — despite her inexperience — but the most controversial aspects of the film are the repeated hints at the romantic relationship shared by Mathilda and the adult hitman who takes her under his wing, Leon (Jean Reno).
+In the international cut, there's a scene where Mathilda and Leon go to a restaurant, and Mathilda gets drunk.

 While the scene bothered some, Fanning and director director Deborah Kampmeier were praised by others for addressing the issue.
-Fanning herself came to the defense of the film, stating, “It’s not really happening.
+Fanning herself came to the defense of the film, saying, “It’s not really happening.
 It’s a movie, and it’s called acting.
 I’m not going through anything.”